-As soon as students realise that Chinese script is not an alphabet, and that there are thousands of characters they need to learn to become literate, one of the most common questions from beginners is how to look up a new character.
-A related question common to hear from people who don’t study Chinese is how characters are typed on computer and phones, which I explained in great detail here:
+As soon as students realise that Chinese script is not an alphabet, and that there are thousands of characters they need to learn to become literate, one of the most common questions from beginners is how to look up Chinese characters you don’t know.

-These questions are related, because if you can get a version of the unknown character you can copy and paste, you can just search for the character and thus learn its meaning and usage.
-In this article, I will focus on various ways of looking up Chinese characters, along with their pros and cons for students, but I will discuss kinds of tools and methods, rather than discussing in detail specific tools and methods.
+These questions are related, because if you can get a digital representation of the unknown character, searching for the character online becomes trivial.
+In this article, I will focus on various ways of looking up Chinese characters, along with their pros and cons for students.
+Most people use a combination of theses, so my goal here is to give you toolbox you can rely on whenever you want to look up a Chinese character you don’t know.

 If you’re looking for specific dictionaries, please check this article:

 The need to compile dictionaries and look things up in them has of course existed since writing systems were invented.
-In phonetic languages, this is not very complicated as the obvious way to structure such a dictionary is to define a sequence of letters and then sort words according to how they are spelt.
+In languages with alphabets, this is not very complicated, because all you need to is list the words according to how they are spelt.

 That doesn’t work as well for Chinese, however.
 Characters can be pronounced, of course, but what about characters that have multiple readings?
 And since the pronunciation often can’t be predicted from the written form of the character, how do you look up a Chinese character if you don’t know or have forgotten how it’s pronounced?
 These problems arise because Chinese characters are only partly about sound.
 If you want to read or listen to a thorough explanation of how this works, I suggest you check out this series about the building blocks of Chinese: